AMD RDNA3.5 system optimization#

 • Increasing the VRAM in BIOS, or

-Configuring shared memory limits on linux#
+Configuring shared memory limits on Linux#

 The maximum amount of shared GPU-accessible memory can be increased by changing the kernel Translation Table Manager (TTM) page limit.
-This setting controls how many system memory pages may be mapped for GPU use and is exposed at:
+This setting controls how many system memory pages can be mapped for GPU use and is exposed at:

 /sys/module/ttm/parameters/pages_limit